-Next, we illustrate step-by-step how all the outputs of a deep convolutional neural network are generated.
+Next, we illustrate step by step how all the outputs of a deep convolutional neural network are generated.
 We want to show the activation of all the units.
-Because modern networks typically have a huge number of units, we will consider a simplified network for illustration purposes (Figure VIII-5).
-This network takes as input a color image of size 56x56 pixels x 3 colors.
-The network has three convolutional layers, and it is trained to classify six categories of images from ImageNet (Figure VIII-4): images of biological cells, labradors, fire ants, sports cars, roses, and ice.
+Because modern networks typically have a huge number of units, we will consider a simplified network for illustration purposes (Figure 8.5).
+This network takes as input a color image of size 56×56 pixels $\times 3$ colors.
+The network has three convolutional layers, and it is trained to classify six categories of images from ImageNet (Figure 8.4): images of biological cells, Labradors, fire ants, sports cars, roses, and ice.
 These six categories were chosen randomly for illustration purposes.
 The output layer contains six values, one for each category.
-The network is trained by backpropagation (Section VIII.6), using a randomly selected training set.
-After about 1200 iterations, the network achieves an accuracy of 84% on the training set and an accuracy of 76% on the test set (where chance is 1 out of 6 or 16.7%).
-As noted when discussing cross-validation (Section VIII.8), the difference in performance between training accuracy and test accuracy typically reflects overfitting to the specific example images seen during training.
+The network is trained by backpropagation (Section 8.6), using a randomly selected training set.
+After about 1,200 iterations, the network achieves an accuracy of 84 percent on the training set and an accuracy of 76 percent on the test set (where chance is one out of six, or 16.7 percent).
+As noted when discussing cross-validation (Section 8.8), the difference in performance between training accuracy and test accuracy typically reflects overfitting to the specific example images seen during training.

-Figure VIII-5 shows the activation of every unit in the network for one particular image of a sports car.
+Figure 8.5 shows the activation of every unit in the network for one particular image of a sports car.
 To visualize every unit, activation values were normalized to remain between 0 and 1, and they are shown as a grayscale value (see color scale on the left of the figure).
 The image (top) consists of three channels: R, G, and B (which appear pretty similar in this example because the image is mostly gray).
-There are eight filters in the first step (conv1), each with a size of 3x3 pixels (like the filters shown in Figure VII.6).
+There are eight filters in the first step (conv1), each with a size of 3×3 pixels (like the filters shown in Figure 7.6).
 The number of filters in each layer is one of the many architecture decisions that we have to make when building a model; here, the number was arbitrarily set to eight for the first layer for illustration purposes.
 We can still see a semblance of the input image in the first layer activations, with each of the different filters accentuating certain features.
+The convolved image is passed through a batch normalization step, followed by the rectifying linear units (Figure 7.2).
+Batch normalization is a technique that improves the speed, performance, and stability of neural networks by normalizing the inputs to a given layer.
+Finally, the output is passed through a max-pooling step, which reduces the size from 56×56 to 28×28 .
+The conv1 layer consists of $56 \times 56 \times 8 =$ 25,088 units, and the max pool 1 layer consists of $28 \times 28 \times 8 = 6,272$ units.